Students applying for financial aid must complete the following steps:

 Award Letter and Acceptance of Awards

-Students will receive their first financial aid award via email.
+Students will receive theirfinancial aid award via email.
 Students are required to log into AUDirect and review and accept their Financial Aid Award packages under AUVIEW.
 Students must accept their financial aid online in order for the AULA Financial Aid Office to disburse funds.

 Revision of Financial Aid Awards

-Once an award letter is accepted ent to the student, there may be instances that warrant a change to the original notification.
+Once an award letter is accepted, there may still be instances that warrant a change to the original notification.
 An aid administrator may review a student's circumstances, make an adjustment to an award, and release a revised award letter.
 This revised award invalidates the original award notice.

 Revision Initiated by the Financial Aid Office